ajongaro/couch-to-vim/README.md

-# Couch To Vim
+# Couch To Vim (for VS Code)
-Learn the Vim essentials so you can flip that switch and never look back.
+Learn the essentials so you can flip that Vim plugin 'enable' switch and never look back.

 ## What Is Vim?
 Vim, which stands for Vi Improved, is a popular open source text editor.